Mike & Ophelia Lazaridis Quantum-Nano Centre, University of Waterloo

 “Architectural Genius” – Stephen Hawking

-An education platform and ‘hub’ for advancing entrepreneurship and interdisciplinary science, this is the first research facility in the world to bring together quantum computing and nanotechnology under one roof and inspire scientists to work together to reveal previously unimagined insights to the universe.
+An education platform and ‘hub’ for advancing entrepreneurship and interdisciplinary science, this is the first research facility in the world to bring together quantum computing and nanotechnology under one roof and inspire scientists to work together to reveal previously unimagined insights into the universe.

 A New Model for Interdisciplinary, Connected Science